simonlevine/fainhD/docs/under_the_hood.md

 Infernal considers overlapping sequences, so we can have the case where from positions 0-100 we have RNA family 1 and from 80-120 we have RNA family 2, etc.

-Infernal must match on known covariance models, as it is essientially a very complicated multiple sequence alignment, so never before seen RNA structures must be characterized and added to the database before Infernal can report finding them.
+Infernal must match on known covariance models, as it is essentially a very complicated multiple sequence alignment, so never before seen RNA structures must be characterized and added to the database before Infernal can report finding them.

 ### Snakemake Rule